kiwitcms/kiwitcms.github.io/content/pages/legal.markdown

 Privacy policy
 ==============

-Public tenant accounts and all of their data are removed after 90 days of inactivity.
+Public Tenant accounts and all of their data are removed after 90 days of inactivity.
 This applies to users who have not logged in during that period and users who never confirmed their accounts!

-Private tenant accounts and all of their data are removed within 30 days of cancelling their subscription, as per
+FREE Public Tenant and Private Tenant accounts and all of their data are removed within 30 days of cancelling their GitHub Marketplace subscription, as per
 [GitHub Marketplace requirements](https://developer.github.com/marketplace/integrating-with-the-github-marketplace-api/cancelling-plans/).